Freedeck/Susdeck/README.md

 All you need to do is use Companion!
 To add a sound, start Freedeck with `npm start` (If you haven't already).
 Wait for Companion to open, and press the paint palette icon.
-Now, press `New Sound`.
-You might need to press `Next Page` to scroll through the pages to find the sound.
-Once you do, click it.
-You are now able to edit the sound path and name.

-**Make sure that anything in the `Sound Path` is inside of `src/app/assets/sounds` or it will not work!**
+Now, press `New Button`.
+You will be greeted with a modal that will let you configure every part of the button.

+**Sounds are uploaded by pressing Upload Sound!
+This will only show up for Sound buttons!**
 Congratulations, you have added your own sound, all using Freedeck Companion's magic.

 ## Theming?

-Freedeck themes are under the paint bucket icon in Companion.
+Freedeck themes are under the "Themes" button in Companion.
 You can export and import custom themes, or use the provided ones.
 An example of custom theme code is: